ICCIG 5

 4.14 Which kind of institutional innovations facilitate the uncovering of the creative potential of women?

-4.15 Women’s knowledge often remains muted out of deference or socio-cultural constraints, uncovering it required new pedagogies
+4.15 Women’s knowledge often remains muted out of deference or socio-cultural constraints, uncovering it requires new pedagogies

 5. Mind to market: Innovation, Investment and Enterprise